 A feature I’ve come to appreciate on the AssaultRunner is the built-in storage.
 The Trueform Trainer doesn’t come with storage, so if you want to easily hold your water bottles and other items, the AssaultRunner is the better choice.

 Overall, these are two excellent curved treadmills.
 They’re both durable and offer impressive warranties.
-Depending on sales, one may be less expensive than the other, but the AssaultRunner Elite is often less expensive.
-It’s also a more feature-rich offering.
+Depending on sales, one may be less expensive than the other.

 If you’re a long-distance runner looking for a great running experience with a no-frills approach, it’s hard to beat Trueform’s performance.
 However, if you want more features with a better monitor, and you train with various intensities, I recommend the AssaultRunner Elite.

 The AssaultRunner Elite receives good feedback from customers.
 Users love the smooth response and overall experience of the curved deck.
 The monitor and storage compartments are other features customers love.

 However, several people have had the same issue as me regarding the plastic elbow connectors on the arms.
 While it doesn’t affect performance, the fit and finish could be improved.
 Some users have also complained about a squeaky noise.
 While I haven’t experienced that consistently, squeaking is a fairly common issue with curved treadmills.